nilsnerhus/oppgave/claude/preferences.md

 Markdown:

 - I prefer the language to be simple and clear, and to avoid heavy academic sentences.
+Also, make sure that the text does not sound like it is written by a GPT
 - Paragraphs should be of varied length, with 3-5 sentences each.
-They should function as building blocks
+They should function as building blocks.
+The sentence length should also be varied
 - All references should be cited using the pandoc citation: [@authorYYYY], corresponding to a text in the references.bib-file.

 R-scripts